hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### GetInfo
-Gets the information of an existing stable coin.
+Gets the information of an existing stablecoin.

 **Spec:**